Denmark approves plan to locate asylum center abroad | DW | 03.06.2021

 Denmark recently withdrew the residence permit of many Syrian refugees after declaring the country safe.

-Danish lawmakers on Thursday approved the establishment of a refugee reception center outside its borders.
+Danish lawmakers on Thursday approved the establishment of a refugee reception center outside the country's borders.

 No final construction plans have been approved.